-The Masterful Art of Self-Care is a podcast designed to address women's health issues, help bring more self care in areas of the body that may have been neglected, overlooked or abused and bring more empowerment and education to women and their overall health and well-being.
+The Masterful Art of Self-Care is a podcast designed to address self-care and body literacy issues, help bring more self care in areas of the body that may have been neglected, overlooked or abused and bring more empowerment, education and advocacy to womxn and their overall health and well-being.

 With this global pandemic, I am frequently catching myself shaming and critiquing how I am not doing enough self-care.
 I am not getting up early enough in the morning for my self-care routine, I am not as physically active as I should be, I am not doing all of the fun activities with my daughter or not sticking to a homeschooling schedule, I am not super productive enough and I am not doing enough for my business.
 So many "shoulds" and even more of feeling like I am not "doing enough".
 Maybe some of this resonates with you, both the internal and external shaming around self-care, but as I came to realize today that as long as I continue to show up with grace and my true self each time and each moment, I am doing enough and that is all that counts.

 Share with me if you are experiencing any type of shame around your self-care, I would love to hear how you are navigating changing that dialogue.

 This is needed right now, we are in a global pandemic and what is needed is real self-care.
 Caring for ourselves so that we can be there for others, whether you are a mother or a healthcare professional or teacher.
 I have dubbed Jill Miller, one of my first influential yoga and movement teachers, as the queen of self-care, because she has truly helped me bring ore body awareness and self-soothing that my body needed when all I was doing was punishing it.
 With intuitive self-care, you are introduced to you with the work of self-myofascial release (via Yoga Tune Up therapy balls) as well as many other facets of self-care, both the beautiful and the ugly.